Make an Online Photo Engaging: Tools and Rules to Help Edit Images

 The image should complement the content, not detract from it.
 Nielsen and Pernice found that “many images that appear on pages are simply not related to the main ideas the page is trying to convey, and users ignore or barely look at them.
 People look at unrelated or somewhat related images just 14 percent of the time … Users look at images that are related to content about twice as often — 29 percent of the time.”

-A photo should exhibit all of the above characteristics (action, people, quality, focus and clarity), but if it’s not relevant to the content it supports, it doesn’t belong.
+A photo should exhibit all of the above characteristics (action, people, quality, focus, and clarity), but if it’s not relevant to the content it supports, then it doesn’t belong.